-Hair care is a daily ritual shaped by age, gender, socioeconomic status and internal health. it is associated with youthfulness and attractiveness in women and masculinity in men, so it’s no surprise that hair loss can make many men and women feel self-conscious.
-If hair loss is treated at an early stage, it can be arrested, and patterned / complete baldness can be avoided.
+Hair care is a daily ritual shaped by age, gender, socioeconomic status and internal health.
+It is associated with youthfulness and attractiveness in women and masculinity in men; so it’s no surprise that hair loss can make many men and women feel self-conscious.

 Hair loss may be due to a number of factors, including genetics, age, poor nutrition and certain medical conditions or treatments.
 In cases where you have more than one contributing factor, the cumulative effect can be more severe hair loss.

 Common types of hair loss are-

 The most common cause of hair loss in both men and women is androgenetic alopecia, meaning it is hereditary.
 When men have hereditary hair loss, a receding hairline is seen along with bald patches, especially on the top of the head.
 Women, on the other hand, experience thinning of hair.
 The first sign of hair loss in women is widening of hair partition.

 It is an autoimmune disease, which means our body produces certain substances which attack our own hair.
 This results in round patches of hair loss on the scalp and, other hair-bearing areas of the body.
 Sometimes nail changes also can be seen in this type of hair loss.

 It is the destruction of the hair follicle (the root of the hair) resulting in the formation of scar tissue.
 The hair cannot grow from those scarred hair follicles.
 In special cases once the disease is under control by medications, hair transplantation can be attempted with good results.